jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 And fortunately, beside the application code, the operating systems were improved.

-Nowadays, when you are able to throw in as much hardware as you can buy into your system and the OS can scale with it, you will not need bothering too much about the consequences when you enable ``mmap()``'ed files.
+So when you are able to throw in as much hardware as you can buy into your system and the OS can scale with it, you will not need bothering too much about the consequences when you enable ``mmap()``'ed files.

 Memory overcommit
 -----------------

-Memory overcommit is a kernel feature of Linux/BSD/AIX where ``malloc`` never fails.
+Memory overcommit is a nifty kernel feature of Linux/BSD/AIX where ``malloc`` never fails.
 It never returns a NULL pointer.
 In Linux, this is usually enabled by default.
-Processes are able to allocate more virtual memory than the system actually has, on the hope that they won't end up using it.
-If processes try to use more memory than is available, the Out-of-Memory killer (OOM killer) comes in and picks some process to exit them immediateley in order to recover memory for the operating system.
+Processes are allowed to allocate more virtual memory than the system actually has, on the hope that they won't end up using it.
+If processes try to use more memory than is available, the Out-of-Memory killer (OOM killer) comes in and picks some process to exit it immediateley in order to recover memory for the operating system.

 Solaris has no memory overcommit feature.

 This feature is also relevant for Lucene ``mmap``'ed processes.
 When they request memory, it is likely they will not fail.
-But later on, when the process memory usage grows, the OOM killer steps in and might kill the Lucene process.
+But later on, when the process memory is going to be used, the OOM killer might step in and kill the Lucene process.

-Locking Lucene process to RAM with ``mlockall``
+Locking Lucene processes to memory with ``mlockall``
 ----------------------------------------------

 Memory overcommit does not tell if a Lucene process completely resides in RAM for low latency.
 One approach to enure low latency is locking the pages of the Lucene process to RAM.